Ghini/ghini.tour-audiowand_version/README.rst

 Idea
 --------------------

-A ghini.tour offers visitors something functionally similar to the audio guides offered at the entrance of most modern musea.
+The ghini.tour app offers visitors something functionally similar to the audio guides offered at the entrance of most modern musea.

-There is only one ghini.tour; each guide is just a configuration, you download it from the ghini.tour configuration page, use it during your visit, you can remove it after you leave the garden.
+The guide offers a detailed map of the garden on which a visitor can see their precise position, and spoken text associated to spots in the garden, and that's about it.

-The guides offer spoken text associated to spots in the garden, a detailed map of the garden on which you can see your precise position if your phone has a GPS sensor, and that's about it.
+There is only one ghini.tour; each guide is just a ghini.tour configuration: visitors download a configuration from the ghini.tour configuration menu, use it during their visit, and may choose to remove it after they leave the garden.

 configuring and installing
 -------------------------------